hezbranch/Sorting/README.md

 ## Next Steps

-Hoping to add MergeSort, Quicksort, and descriptions of best use-cases based on scale of data.
+Hoping to add MergeSort, Quicksort, and a brief discussion on best use-cases.

 Optimistically, an example of a quantum sorting algorithm (for space complexity analysis).